 Another thing that I do in the early stages of processing is to use the lens correction feature.
 In almost any lens there is some amount of linear distortion, particularly when using wide angles and/or zoom lenses.
 Lens correction can be used at its profiled setting (which I find works fine) and, as its name suggests, the image will be corrected for any distortion and also vignetting that the lens may have imparted.
 Having looked at the “corrected” image I will then make a decision as to whether to go with the correction or not.
 Some images compositionally can actually look better uncorrected.

-Next step was to use the split toning module.
-This can be used to impart differing effects to the highlights and shadows, however, in this case I wanted a single tone over the whole image, so hue was set to 40 points and saturation to 20% for both highlights and shadows.
+The next step was to use the split toning module.
+This can be used to impart differing effects to the highlights and shadows however, in this case, I wanted a single tone over the whole image, so the hue was set to 40 points and saturation to 20% for both highlights and shadows.
 This 40/20-40/20 toning is one I like so much that I’ve now saved it as a develop preset.

-Thanks to those who’ve show their interest in what I’m doing here, as always I welcome any comments, questions or feedback you may have.
-Also a reminder that you can find me/keep up to date with me via Facebook or Google+. ~KD.
+Thanks to those who’ve shown their interest in what I’m doing here, as always I welcome any comments, questions or feedback you may have.
+The best way to get hold of me is via the Contact page. ~KD.